 The setting in which drugs are used must be considered, as this can affect the type and extent of harm that drug use can cause.
 Those who take drugs when they are alone may be at higher risk of some harms; in particular, there will be no one to help them if they experience a drug overdose.
 Using opioids while alone, for example, increases the risk of a fatal overdose.

 People who use drugs in public places often do so furtively and hurriedly.
 This can increase the risk of an overdose or of acquiring a blood-borne viral infection if they are sharing injecting equipment.
 Poor hygiene, often associated with such settings, also increases the risk of a range of infections.
 This is a particular issue for homeless people.
-Drug use in prisons is also clandestine and risky (see also Opioids: health and social responses).
+Drug use in prisons is also clandestine and risky (see also Opioids: health and social responses, Drug-related infectious diseases: health and social responses).

 In relation to recreational settings, using MDMA in a hot nightclub, for example, may put a person who is already predisposed to hyperthermia at greater risk of experiencing this rare but serious adverse outcome.
 More generally, the use of drugs in the workplace can pose safety risks, for example when using machinery or driving under the influence.